wonko9/skynet/README.txt

 To be really useful, you'll want to run skynet in your own application.
 To do that run:

-  $ skynet_install [--rails] YOUR_APP_DIRECTORY
+  $ skynet_install [--rails] [--mysql] YOUR_APP_DIRECTORY

 If you pass --rails it will assume it is installing in a rails app.
+If you pass --mysql it will assume you are using the mysql as your message queue.

 Once it is installed in your application, you can run skynet with

   $ ./script/skynet
   $ ./script/skynet console

+Now you can create your own Skynet jobs.
+Make sure to require your libraries in your ./script/skynet BEFORE running skynet so that skynet can use your code.

 == USAGE: